Ground-State Phase Diagram of (1/2,1/2,1) Mixed Diamond Chains with Single-Site Anisotropy: Limiting Cases

 \section{Limiting Cases}

 The system is unfrustrated.
 In the isotropic case $D=0$, the ground state is the QF phase with spontaneous magnetization $\msp=1$ per unit cell according to the Lieb-Mattis (LM) theorem.\cite{kh2024,Lieb-Mattis} In the presence of easy-axis anisotropy $D < 0$, this state remains as the QF phase with $\msp^z=1$.
 This phase is called the LM1 phase.
 On the other hand, in the presence of easy-plane anisotropy $D >0$, the XY component of the magnetization cannot order due to U(1) symmetry.
 Hence, the ground state turns into the nonmagnetic TLL phase.
+Hereafter, this phase is called the TLL1 phase.

 If $\lambda > 0$, the system is unfrustrated.
 The ground state in the isotropic case is the QF phase with $\msp=1$ according to the LM theorem.\cite{kh2024,Lieb-Mattis} For $D < 0$, this state remains as the QF phase with $\msp^z=1$.
 We call this phase the LM2 phase to distinguish it from the LM1 phase with a different spin configuration.
 On the other hand, for $D >0$, the XY component of the magnetization cannot order due to U(1) symmetry.
 Hence, the ground state turns into the TLL phase.
+Hereafter, this phase is called the TLL2 phase.

 The system is unfrustrated, and the ground state in the isotropic case is the nonmagnetic phase with $\msp=0$ according to the LM theorem.\cite{kh2024,Lieb-Mattis} This phase is expected to be the TLL phase as discussed in Ref. \citen{kh2024}.
 For $D < 0$, this state turns into the N\'eel phase.
 On the other hand, for $D >0$, the ground state remains in the nonmagnetic TLL phase.
+Hereafter, this phase is called the TLL0 phase.

 Hamiltonian Eq. (\ref{eq:ham0}) is decomposed in the following way.

 where

 The ground states of $h_l$ are given by